canjiali/PARADE/README.md

 ## Introduction
 PARADE (PAssage Representation Aggregation for Document rE-ranking) is a document re-ranking model based on the pre-trained language models.
-This repo contains the code to reproduce PARADE.

 We support the following PARADE variants:
 - PARADE-AvgP (named `cls_avgP` in the code)